Hina Khan & Puneesh Sharma Have PERFECT Messages For Their Trollers!

 On the other hand, Puneesh Sharma and Bandgi Kalra were trolled for copying Virat Kohli and Anushka Sharma's picture.
 Many trollers called Pungi (nickname of Puneesh and Bandgi), ‘gandgi' and ‘copycats'.

-Puneesh’s Message For Trollers!
+Puneesh’s Message To Trollers!

 Now, Puneesh has responded to the trollers.
 He shared a post, "For all the trollers out there I have a message for you ..!!
 I love and respect Mrs & Mr Kohli and I am huge fan of both of them!!" - (sic)